monsoonmaelstrom/book2/book2.md

 “That’s what I’m afraid of,” I mutter.
 “You never answered me earlier.”

-“Didn’t I?” he responds, notably not asking what he neglected to answer earlier.
+“Didn’t I?” he responds, notably not asking what he neglected to answer.

 “You didn’t.”
 I wait silently, just off his shoulder.

-Eventually he sighs.
+Eventually, he sighs.
 “As far as I can tell, you don’t particularly seem to want to be here.
 Or rather, here with these people.
 Especially the one who looks like you.”

 “My mother,” I say nodding.